5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 Is Bungee jumping legal in California?

-The Division of Occupational Safety &Health (DOSH) of the State of California provides licenses to Bungee jumping Companies performing within California.
+The Division of Occupational Safety & Health (DOSH) of the State of California issues licenses to Bungee jumping Companies operating within California.
 A company must meet DOSH’s requirements to get a permit, which are pretty rigorous in terms of safety protocols.

 Find More Bungee Jumping Near You